 Using a machine such as a backhoe can be very effective in removing cattails along with their root system.
 Be sure the pond does not have a synthetic liner or only having a thin clay liner because with each scoop of the bucket you’ll be removing some of the clay in order to actually remove these roots.

 These are the safest ways without using chemicals or taking a chance of harming the environment.
-With that said there is the chemical way of dealing with the cattails called AvocetPLX.
+With that said there are chemical ways of dealing with them.
 Although effective in controlling them we need to watch we don’t harm wildlife, other wanted plants and our drinking water supply.
 Caution, some states do not allow the use of chemicals and other state you’ll need a permit to apply chemicals.

 Be sure to watch the video below…